Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/profile/profile-api-references.md

 {% tab title="Android" %}
 ### **updateUserAttribute**

-Allows you to create/update a batch of user profile attributes:
+Sets the user profile attributes key and value and allows you to create or update a user profile attribute.

 * If the attribute does not exist, it will be created.
 * If the attribute exists, the value will be updated.